sal55/langs/pcl/readme.md

 Perhaps it looks also like ASM code, but for a far more capable and orthoginal processor.

 For examples, see test.pcl and fib.pcl.
-For a bigger example, see mm.pcl, which is my new compiler that incorporates the PCL backend, compiling itself to PCL (140K lines, 4MB).
-This is that compiler in action:
+For a bigger example, see pc.pcl (50Kloc), and mm.pcl, my new compiler that incorporates the PCL backend.
+This is the MM and PC productts in action:

 ````
-C:\mxp>mm -pcl mm                         # create separate PCL file
+C:\mxp>mm -pcl pc                       # Generate PCL file for PC project
-Compiling mm.m---------- to mm.pcl
+Compiling pc.m---------- to pc.pcl

-C:\mxp>pc -exe mm                         # Use PC to turn that into an executable
+C:\mxp>pc -exe pc -out:pc2.exe          # Invoke PC backend on PC.PCL to get 2nd generation PC2.EXE
-Processing mm.pcl to mm.exe
+Processing pc.pcl to pc2.exe

-C:\mxp>mm hello                           # Use that new compiler to turn hello.m into hello.exe,
+C:\mxp>mm pc                            # In practice, it's done in one go using in-memory PCL code,
-Compiling hello.m------- to hello.exe     # via in-memory PCL this time, no discrete PCL file
+Compiling pc.m---------- to pc.exe      # no discrete PCL file

-C:\mxp>hello                              # Test that it works
-Hello, World!
-21:59:54
 ````

 ### Demo Program